Reflection-mode Multi-slice Fourier Ptychographic Tomography: Results

 The reconstructed volume extends from the mirror surface to \qty{280}{\um} above, discretized into 70 slices with \qty{4}{\um} axial intervals and a \qty{0.274}{\um} lateral pixel size, matching the raw intensity images.
 Due to the large-scale volume (\num{1.42e9} voxels) exceeding our GPU memory capacity, reconstruction is performed on 16 patches, each containing $1024 \times 1024$ pixels.
 After reconstruction, patches are stitched together, and a morphological post-processing method~\cite{wang2023fourier} is applied to remove the background.
 The reconstruction completes in 30 iterations, requiring \qty{382}{\s} per patch and a total of \qty{6113}{\s} using sequential processing.
 Patch-based reconstruction can be parallelized on multi-GPU platforms to further accelerate processing.

-Fig.\ref{fig:rFPT_exp2}(b) presents two different views of a subregion of the 3D reconstructed RI distributions, which area is outlined in black in the intensity measurement in (a).
+Fig.~\ref{fig:rFPT_exp2}(b) presents two different views of a subregion of the 3D reconstructed RI distributions, the area of which is outlined in black in the intensity measurement in (a).
 The three layers are clearly separated axially, with well-resolved RI contrasts.
 The $x$-$y$ cross sections at $z = \qtylist{4;100;200}{\um}$ (corresponding to the beads layer, IC pattern layer, and resolution target layer) are shown in Fig.~\ref{fig:rFPT_exp2}(c).
 The rMSBP reconstruction successfully extracts distinct RI distributions for each layer, with minimal crosstalk artifacts and clear visualization of the layered structure.

-With a measurement duration of 1.56 seconds, this experiment demonstrates the capability of rFPT to rapidly image and reconstruct multi-layer scattering RI distributions over a cubic-millimeter-scale volume on a reflective substrate.
+With a measurement duration of 1.56 seconds, this experiment demonstrates the capability of rMS-FPT to rapidly image and reconstruct multi-layer scattering RI distributions over a cubic-millimeter-scale volume on a reflective substrate.